dvavasour/Learning_Notes/SAA-C02/README.md

 - Performance Efficiency
 - Cost Optimisation

+# IAM

+Groups are not identities: so cannot be reference as a principal.
-# IAM Limits
+## IAM Limits

 - 5000 users per account
 - 10 groups per user
 - 10 managed policies per user
 - 2048 characters for all the inline policies for a user!
-- 2 Access keys for a user (uncluding inactive ones0
+- 2 Access keys for a user (uncluding inactive ones)

-)
+- 300 groups per account (can be increased with ticket)

 # Organizations

+Master Account -> _Management Account_

 - The master account cannot be restricted in any way
 - Service Control Policies can be applied to organisation root, and OU or an account